 All seven City Colleges of Chicago offer Transfer Resources Centers that provide students with a variety of services.
 The centers are equipped with a Transfer Center Director who receives district level support from the Director of Transfer Programs and Services.
 Services out of this center include workshops, onsite admission days, transfer fairs, college tours, transcript assistance, application submission, transfer college application and essay support, and scheduled college tours.
 The Transfer Centers also assist students in creating an individualized academic plan for a seamless transition to four- year institutions and offer transfer guides that students utilize to research the transfer requirements at the university they are exploring or have selected.
-City Colleges of Chicago had developed connections with 21 institutions who have offered the Star Scholars over \$3.1 million in scholarship dollars.
+City Colleges of Chicago's partnerships align with the Star Scholarship Program.
+As of 2018, City Colleges of Chicago had developed connections with 21 institutions who have offered the Star Scholars over \$3.1 million in scholarship dollars.
 Through these partnerships, students are provided with benefits such as guaranteed admission, acceptance with junior standing, university student services support, invitations to college events, and scholarship opportunities.